ClutchReboot/GlitchTech/docs/index.md

 ---
 layout: default
-title: WriteUps
+title: GlitchTech
 description: Collection of write ups written by Clutch Reboot.
 ---

-Welcome to WriteUps by ClutchReboot.
+Welcome to GlitchTech by ClutchReboot.

 There currently a couple [Hackthebox](https://hackthebox.com/) write ups.
 As more content is cleared, more write ups will be released.
+Other custom Metasploit modules and scripts may be located in the GitHub repo.
+Be sure to check it out.

 For more frequent updates, feel free to follow on the fediverse.